City beat Shelbourne to reach group final

 Last updated on .From the section Women's Football

-Glasgow City are through to their group final in Champions League qualifying after a deserved 2-0 victory over Shelbourne in Siauliai, Lithuania.
+Glasgow City are through to their group final in Champions League qualifying after a deserved 2-0 victory over Shelbourne in Lithuania.

 Second-half goals from Brenna Lovera and Lauren Davidson took the Scottish champions' safely past their Irish counterparts.